heokhe/bitpin-challenge/README.md

    npm run preview
    ```

-## Libraries/things Used
+## Libraries/tools Used

+- Vite for building the app
 - React
 - React Router
-- SWR for data fetching and caching
+- SWR for fetching and caching data
 - Tailwind
 - Decimal.js
 - class-variance-authority and tailwind-merge for writing better components and styles